MintyYami/MintyYami/README.md

 # Chutiyada (Mint) Cheepchiewcharnchai

 Self-taught programmer with enthusiasm towards AI and full-stack software development.
-Currently studying BSc Computer Science with Artificial Intelligence at the University of Nottingham.
+Recently graduated from University of Nottingham with a degree in BSc Computer Science with Artificial Intelligence.

 ---